patrontheo/PCSC-Eigenvalue-problems/README.md

 # PCSC-Eigenvalue-problems
-Project for the Programming concept in Scientific Computing course
+Project for the Programming concept in Scientific Computing course.

 This project implements different numerical methods to solve the eigenvalues of a matrix.